RazortoothRTC/mqtt-paho-client-app-cmake-example/README.md

 On Posix platforms:

-mkdir build && cd build && cmake .. && make
+mkdir build && cd build && cmake -DCMAKE_INSTALL_PREFIX=. .. && make

 Windows would have some slightly different steps.